7 Rules For Shop Planning

 When planning your shop, you’ll of course need to leave emergency exits clear.
 Fire extinguishers should always be well marked, with an area taped off on the floor so they don’t get blocked.
 As most shops in the industry use chemicals of some sort, you’ll need to make sure your eye-wash stations are easily accessible too.

 These aren’t hints, as they are in the building codes and workplace safety laws.
 Don’t set yourself up for a big OSHA fine by ignoring them.
-Make sure they in your planning by being part of your program list when working on your shop layout.
+Make sure they are in your planning by being part of your program list when working on your shop layout.

 Having clear and demarcated travel lanes mapped out on your floor is the secret for effective shop layout.
 Throw some blue or yellow concrete tape on the floor to mark your access lanes in the shop.